clj-commons/manifold/docs/deferred.md

 Note that if a timeout is placed on a deferred returned by `chain`, the timeout elapsing will prevent any further stages from being executed.

-### `future` vs `defer`
+### `future` vs `manifold.deferred/future`

 Clojure's futures can be treated as deferreds, as can Clojure's promises.
 However, since both of these abstractions using a blocking dereference, in order for Manifold to treat it as an asynchronous deferred value it must allocate a thread.

-Wherever possible, use `manifold.deferred/deferred` instead of `promise`, and `manifold.deferred/defer` instead of `future`.
-They will behave identically to their Clojure counterparts (`deliver` can be used on a Manifold deferred, for instance), but allow for callbacks to be registered, so no threads are required.
+Wherever possible, use `manifold.deferred/deferred` instead of `promise`, and `manifold.deferred/future` instead of `future`.
+They will behave identically to their Clojure counterparts (`deliver` can be used on a Manifold deferred, for instance), but allow for callbacks to be registered, so no additional threads are required.

 ### let-flow